Sparsnäs, Sweden: Irene Publishing, 2018

 Other books from Irene Publishing

 Vaccination panic in Australia is available as a free download, by courtesy of the publisher.
 Irene Publishing is a non-profit operation, committed to providing works relevant to grassroots social change.
 I do not receive royalties, and the publishers are not paid for their work.
-Having your library buy a printed copy is the best way to help.
+Asking your library buy a printed copy is one way to help.
 Alternatively, if you would like to contribute a few dollars to support this venture, click on this button.

 Entire book (1 page per sheet, for viewing)